 Side effects due to poor quality matcha

 Suppose the matcha you are regularly consuming is slightly bitter to the taste and lacks a vibrant green color.
-In that case, you are likely not drinking high-quality matcha that could be potentially harmful.
+In that case, you are likely not drinking high-quality matcha and it could be potentially harmful.
 This is because the quality of your matcha impacts the possible unpleasant side effects associated with consuming matcha in excess.
 (6)

 Poor quality matcha may even contain fluoride, lead, or arsenic, all of which can be absorbed by the green tea plant during the growing process.
 Symptoms of arsenic poisoning include: (5)